thoughtbot/pacecar/README.md

 Numeric columns
 ---------------

-Records which are greater than or less than a certain value...
+Records which are greater than or less than a certain value:

     User.age_greater_than(21)
     User.age_greater_than_or_equal_to(21)